How to Make Beautiful Winter Mantel Decor

 - Neutral, vintage books (this set is STUNNING!)
 You can also deconstruct books like I did on this post!

-- Vintage brass candlesticks (beautiful options HERE)
+- Vintage brass candle holders (beautiful options HERE)

 - Faux pine garland (this is my very favorite!)